BoiseState/string-constraint-counting/README.md

-# String Constraint Counting
+# A-Str

-A Java-based string constraint solver that analyzes symbolic string operations using automaton-based techniques.
-The tool uses an acyclic automaton model to solve string constraints represented as directed graphs in JSON or SMT2 format.
+An acylic automata based string constraint solver for Java programs.
+Symbolic string inputs are represented as deterministic acylic automata and manipulated throughout the course of a programs data flow graph to find satisfying assignments.
+The tool accepts a proprietary .json format that represents an execution path in a Java progam and returns `unsat` or `sat` and an example assignment set.

 ## Build